How It Works

 3. Akamai (last resort): dash.akamaized.net test files.
 Activated after consecutive Cloudflare 429/403 errors (shared NAT IPs on satellite links trigger per-IP rate limits).

 Each tier tracks consecutive failures independently.
-After a threshold (3 failures, or 5 on GEO satellite), the next tier becomes active.
+After a threshold (3 failures on terrestrial, 1 on GEO satellite — shared NAT IPs are rate-limited too aggressively to retry), the next tier becomes active.
 Every 30 minutes, blocked tiers are re-probed for recovery.
 The active backend is logged with each speed test result (backend=worker|cloudflare|akamai).

 Calibration (runs once at startup)